 1. Office Resources for Personal Use

-I realised it relatively late that utilising office stationery for personal use is not fair.
+I realized it relatively late that utilizing office stationery for personal use is not fair.

 An organization supplies us with things we need to work for them, and pay us a salary to buy things we need for ourselves.
 You see, there’s a difference between what’s for work and what’s for personal use.

-Anyhow, if we choose the unfair path, there might not be a significant change in their revenue, and they probably wouldn’t even notice that their resources were misused.
+Anyhow, if we choose the unfair path, there might not be a significant change in the organization’s revenue, and they probably wouldn’t even notice that their resources were misused.
 But, it does leave a blemish, thereby making our p-u-re conscience p-oo-r.

 Luke 16:10 – If you’re faithful in the least, you can be faithful in bigger things.